shockwave-exe/AI-Security-labs/README.md

 # Prerequisites
-Ollama installed locally \n
-Misteral model running in ollama
-(Project-wise dependency can be installed from requirement.txt)
+Ollama installed locally and Misteral model running in ollama (Project-wise dependency can be installed from requirement.txt)